-No 2466. - TREATY 2 OF JUDICIAL SETTLEMENT, ARBITRATION AND CONCILIATION BETWEEN LUXEMBURG AND THE NETHER-LANDS.
-SIGNED AT GENEVA, SEPTEMBER 17, 1929.
+No. 2477. - TREATY OF JUDICIAL SETTLEMENT, ARBITRATION AND CONCILIATION BETWEEN THE NETHERLANDS AND CZECHOSLOVAKIA.
+SIGNED AT GENEVA, SEPTEMBER 14, 1929.

-French official text communicated by the Minister of State, President of the Government of the Grand Duchy of Luxemburg and the Netherlands Minister at Berne.
-The registration of this Treaty took place September 18, 1930.
+French official text, communicated by the Netherlands Minister at Berne and the Permanent Delegate of the Czechoslovak Republic accredited to the League of Nations.
+The registration of this Treaty took place October 1st, 1930.

-HER ROYAL HIGHNESS THE GRAND DUCHESS OF LUXEMBURG and HER MAJESTY THE QUEEN OF THE NETHERLANDS, being desirous of strengthening the ties of friendship between Luxemburg and the Netherlands and of ensuring in all cases the pacific settlement of any disputes and conflicts of whatever nature which may arise between the two countries,

-Have resolved to conclude a Treaty for this purpose and have appointed as their
+HER MAJESTY THE QUEEN OF THE NETHERLADS and THE PRESIDENT OF THE CZECHOSLOVAK REPUBLIC, being desirous of strengthening the ties of friendship between the Netherlands and Czechoslovakia and of ensuring in all cases the pacific settlement of any disputes or conflicts of whatever nature which may arise between the two countries, have resolved to conclude a Treaty for this purpose, and have appointed as their Plenipotentiaries:

-Plenipotentiaries: